 7 Household Items That Should Never Be Flushed Down the Toilet

-Toilets are a common household fixture that we all regularly use.
-The temptation is to consider the convenience of it as something we take for granted, but it’s essential to keep in mind that it’s no garbage can.
-There are certain items that should never to be flushed into the toilet because they could cause blockage in the drain or damage for sewer drains.
+The toilet is a standard home appliance that we utilize every day.
+The temptation is to consider the convenience of it as something we take for granted, but it’s essential to keep in mind that it’s not a trash can.
+Certain things should never be flushed down the toilet as they can cause blockage from the pipes or damage in sewer lines.

 Key Takeaways

-- Do not flush certain things into the toilet because they can cause blockages in the drain, or cause damages to the pipes.
+- Do not flush certain things in the bathroom because they could block the drain, or cause harm to pipes in the sewer.

 - Baby wipes